chloechoudesign/Liri-Bot/README.md

     * A preview link of the song from Spotify
     * The album that the song is from

-  * Or if no song is passed through, it will default to "The Sign" by Ace of Base.

 3. `node liri.js movie-this <movie name>`
   * Shows the following information in terminal/bash.
     * Title of the movie.